CornerStone Education Loan Services is one of the Federal student loan servicers. They have more than 35 years of experience in the market.

 If you'd like to talk to them in-person

 In case you are in proximity to Salt Lake City, Utah and you'd like to meet any of the representatives of CornerStone, you should be able to do so by visiting the address mentioned below.
 Their operating hours for the walk-ins from Monday through Friday last from 8 am through 5 pm.

 The address is given below -

 Salt Lake City, UT 84101-1284

-They do not just use their social media for the purpose of distribution of valuable informative content and publishing them in the purpose of educating the borrowers, you are also able to get in touch with the CornerStone representatives through the social media channels such as Facebook, Twitter and more.
+They do not just use their social media for the purpose of distribution of valuable informative content and publishing them in the purpose of educating the borrowers, you are also able to get in touch with the CornerStone representatives through their following social media channels: CornerStone Facebook and CornerStone Twitter.

 They usually have a response time of less than a couple of hours on Facebook.